Lombax99/NebulaSRS/Doc/Nebula Remote Access Tool.md

 ##### Available machines
 Machines that are part of the nebula network and are available to the current user giving his/her authorizations.
 ##### Admin
-The user with the ability to modify authorizations of other users.
+The user with the full authorization on the system.
 ##### User
 In our case a user is a system admin of the nebula network or part of it.
 We will consider only user with a certain degree of knowledge in networking and system administration.
 ##### Security role